maseh87/ng-loading/README.md

 })
 ```
 ## Icons
-+ Currently ngLoading supports all font-awesome icons with more to come!
-To add a font-awesome icon just add the icon property to your configuration object.
++ Currently ngLoading supports all 3rd party icons.
+To add an icon just add the icon property to your configuration object.

 ```javascript
 {